docker/docs/get-started/part2.md

 Sign up for a Docker account at [cloud.docker.com](https://cloud.docker.com/).
 Make note of your username.
-We're going to use it to upload our build to Docker Store and make it retrievable from anywhere.
+We're going to use it to upload our build to Docker and make it retrievable from anywhere.

-A registry is a collection of repositories, and the `docker` CLI is preconfigured to use Docker's public registry by default.
-A repository is a collection of tagged images, sort of like a GitHub repository, except the code is already built.
+A registry is a collection of repositories, and a repository is a collection of images, sort of like a GitHub repository, except the code is already built.
 An account on a registry can create many repositories.
+The `docker` CLI is preconfigured to use Docker's public registry by default.

 Log in your local machine.